Sikhism and artificial intelligence: Potential uses and ethics

+Artificial intelligence has the potential to overcome linguistic, geographical, and cultural barriers.
+Gamification and immersion can attract Sikh youth to engage with the religion.
+Ethical issues to usage relate to oversimplification and misrepresentation of the religion's philosophy, history, and scripture due to a lack of nuance.
+Another concern relates to commercialization, with the religion being commodified via gamification where practitioners expect rewards for partaking in the religion, turning such engagement into a transactional or superficial one.
+There are also concerns related to data collection and privacy, especially of minors.
+Algorithmic bias may favour English-languages sources when compared to content sourced from Punjabi or other languages.
+The generation of artificial images of Sikh topics may offend Sikhs or trivialize the religion.

-According to Devinder Pal Singh, A.I. has the potential to improve access to Sikh writings (via translations), help preserve history (such as by digitizing Sikh texts), and increase connections on a global-scale.
+According to Devinder Pal Singh, A.I. has the potential to improve access to Sikh writings (via translations, contextualization, and personalization), help preserve history (such as by digitizing Sikh texts), and increase connections on a global-scale.
 However, he warns that there is a risk that A.I. can misinterpret Sikh beliefs and practices and that it is controversial for a monetized software to be used vis-a-vis the Sikh religion, which espouses equality, with the risk that less financially well-off people may not be able to afford access to A.I., privacy and data concerns, and there is a risk of decreasing real-life, community bonds, such as at the gurdwara or langar.
+Devinder also warns against the militarization of AI and it exacerbating socio-wealth divides, unemployment, and surveillance but reiterates that the Sikh gurus were not against technological progress.
+Instead, as per Devinder the question that forms is in regards to if the AI is being used positively to uplift humanity as a whole or for the special interests of a select few (concentration of wealth) via exploitation of the masses, with Devinder tying the usage of AI to Sikh theological concepts, such as Sarbat da Bhala, Seva, Kirat Karni, and Naam.
+Devinder posits the hypothetical question asking if AI going to be a tool of humanity or its master.
 D. P. Singh has also written that the use of artificial intelligence may not be in agreement with Sikh ethics, as A.I. lacks a sense of spiritual consciousness does not possess a "sacred essence" that is found in humans.
 Hardev Singh Virk raised concerns about the technology and how it A.I. could not replicate humanity, as it does not possess bibek buddhi (spiritual intelligence) nor surat (consciousness).
 According to Harsimran Kaur and Daljit Kaur Gill, gurdwaras could integrate artificial intelligence to improve accessibility to the site and teachings and improve security and management.
 In 2024, Sikh Heritage British Columbia held a talk by Harjinder Singh Sandhu and Jujaar Singh on the impact of A.I. on Sikhs during Sikh Heritage Month.